6 min. to read.

 Taken separately, these two episodes paint a confusing picture of forgiveness.

 First, Jesus seems to say, “just keep on forgiving.”
-That sounds very compassionate and Christian, but immediately our minds go to all the reasons why that’s a terrible idea.
+That sounds very compassionate, but immediately our minds go to all the reasons why that’s a terrible idea.
 What about toxic people who will continually take advantage?
 What about situations of abuse?
 What about leaders in the church who violate trust and then tell members they have to forgive?
 Doesn’t a commitment to unending forgiveness open us up to every kind of abuse and violation?

 Second, the parable mentioned forgiveness, but when you follow the plot, it doesn’t seem like it’s about forgiveness at all.
 The first servant is forgiven a massive debt, but when he tries to collect the trivial debt he is owed, his original debt is reinstated.
 Seems to me that means he wasn’t really forgiven in the first place.
 If someone holds forgiveness over your head, expecting particular behavior in response, that’s not forgiveness.
 It’s a transaction, a contract with behavioral stipulations.